asdfff711/todo_markdown/Part 3 - Deleting Tasks.md

 https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes

-#### Creating the Delete Task Modal
+### Creating the Delete Task Modal

 Often for delete buttons, there is a confirmation window to make sure the user wanted to delete.
-Ocassionally, we misclick and delete something we don't intend to.
+Ocassionally, we may misclick and delete something we don't intend to.
 So let us create a confirmation pop up window to prevent this from happening.

 This is what it will look like: